-Highly unlikely.
-All ’18 Tucson models would again come standard with front-wheel drive, with all-wheel drive (AWD) available for an extra $1,400.
-Like the majority in the class, this AWD system isn’t designed for serious off-roading, but unlike most, a control button allows drivers to lock in a 50/50 front/rear torque split at low speeds to enhance traction on low-grip surfaces.
+Highly unlikely – and probably none until Tucson’s next full redesign, which is on track for model-year 2021.
+All ’18 Tucson models will again come standard with front-wheel drive and be available with all-wheel drive (AWD) for an extra $1,400.
+Like most in the class, this AWD system isn’t designed for serious off-roading.
+But unlike most, a console button allows drivers to lock in a 50/50 front/rear torque split at slow speeds to enhance traction on low-grip surfaces.

 Will fuel economy improve?